 Opt for MAC Address Spoofing

 Every device has its own unique MAC address.
 Think of it like ISPs and physical addresses.
-The address is stored by websites to store some personal information and “personalise” your experience.
+The address is stored by websites to store some personal information and “personalize” your experience.
 Online privacy is especially affected in public Wi-Fi areas, as the MAC address isn’t encrypted.

 You want to use MAC address spoofing or masking to help protect yourself.
 You’re not just stopping companies from storing information, but you make it harder for hackers to use your MAC address later on.